sinha-19/DS-Interview-Guide/README.md

 3. **Solve exercises:** Each module ends with must-practice problems.
 4. **Apply patterns:** Learn to recognize patterns in interview settings.
 5. **Revise regularly:** Use summaries and tables for quick revision.
+6. **Visual learning:** Use the [video] links for each topic to access high-quality video lectures and explanations.

 ---